vectara/vectara-docs/www/docs/quickstart.md

 ![Reveal the Customer ID](/img/view_customer_id.gif)

-You can click your name in the top, upper-right corner to reveal the Customer ID.
+You can click your name in the upper-right corner to reveal and copy the Customer ID.

 :::note